-Source: 16 SDR 41, effective September 7, 1989; 23 SDR 31, effective September 8, 1996; 26 SDR 150, effective May 22, 2000; 36 SDR 96, effective December 8, 2009.
+Source: 16 SDR 41, effective September 7, 1989; 23 SDR 31, effective September 8, 1996;

+26 SDR 150, effective May 22, 2000; 36 SDR 96, effective December 8, 2009.

 24:05:22:03.
 Certified child.
 A certified child is a child in need of special education or special education and related services who has received a multidisciplinary evaluation and has an individual education program IEP formulated developed and approved by a local placement committee an IEP team.
-Documentation supporting a child's disabling condition as defined by Part B of the Individuals with Disabilities Education Act the IDEA must be maintained by the school distriet LEA for verification of its annual federal child count.
+Documentation supporting a child's disabling condition as defined by Part district LEA for verification of its annual federal child count.
 This definition applies to all eligible children ages 3 to 21, inclusive, and to only those children under the age of 3 who are in need of prolonged assistance.